mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 `ldapsearch` documentation](https://linux.die.net/man/1/ldapsearch) for
 the available flags.

-We also recommended running this command directly on the GitLab host.
+Running this command on the GitLab host will also help confirm that it's possible for a network connection to be made to LDAP.

 For example, consider the following GitLab configuration: